This is a sponsored post on behalf of Ohio Hog Farmers.

 - Spare ribs are king.
 OK, this is just our opinions, but we have loved the result we get from using spare ribs in the slow cooker.
 They are the right meat to bone ratio for our family, and it seems like many families love a great pork spare rib in the slow cooker.

 Want to see how easy it is to make ribs in the slow cooker?
 Check out this live video:

-How To Make Ribs In the Oven
+Make Ribs In the Oven

 - Foil is your friend.
 Ribs made in the oven are able to stay moist and delicious as long as you have them well covered.
 Place foil on the bottom of a shallow pan, top with your racks of ribs and any seasoning or sauce you want, then wrap it tight with foil.
 That foil is going to ensure a mouth-watering rib once they are done.